oqolarte/oblong/content/project/alwayscarry.md

 As the user types a letter in the search bar, items with matching string of text remain, incrementally narrowing down the list.

-The JavaScript function is actually an Immediately Invoked Function Expression[^1], and it runs as soon as it is defined.
+The JavaScript function is actually an Immediately Invoked Function Expression[^iife], and it runs as soon as it is defined.

 The JavaScript code can either be wrapped in `<script>` tags at the end of the HTML page of the book list;
-or it can be separate file, like `search.js` living in the `your-hugo-site/static/js/search.js` directory which can then be invoked using Hugo Partials[^2].
+or it can be separate file, like `search.js` living in the `your-hugo-site/static/js/search.js` directory which can then be invoked using Hugo Partials[^hugo-partials].
 For posterity, here's the JS code:

 ```javascript